karam-mustafa/laravel-geographical-calculator/README.md

     |--------------------------------------------------------------------------
     | units values
     |--------------------------------------------------------------------------
-    | your custom units , the initial units its convert from mile to any value
+    | your custom units, the initial units its convert from a mile to any value
-    | (1.609344) is the conversion factor from mile to kilometer
+    | (1.609344) is the conversion factor from a mile to a kilometer
     */
     'units' => [
         'mile' => 1,